josetoribio/pidrone_project4_localization_slam/README.md

 **student_compute_displacement.py** This contains your implementation of the OpenCV task.
 **answers.txt** This contains your answers to conceptual questions in the OpenCV task.
 **student_localization_helper.py** This contains your implementation of localization for the PiDrone.
-**vision_localization_onboard.py** This runs the student implementation of localization on the drone and does not need to be edited.
+**student_run_localization.py** This runs the student implementation of localization on the drone and does not need to be edited.

 ## SLAM
-**student_slam_helper.py** This contains your implementation of SLAM which you will develop on the department machines to run on sample data.
+**student_slam_helper.py** This contains your implementation of SLAM which you will develop on the department machines or your own computer to run on sample data.
 **slam.py** This codes run your SLAM implementation on the sample data and writes the output to a text file.
 **animate_slam.py** This code uses matplotlib to animate the output of your SLAM implementation to show the TA for a checkoff.
 **utils.py** This contains helper functions for your SLAM implementation like *add_landmark*.